 Since this shiplap is going in a bathroom, I recommend doing a solid coat of primer that’s made for bathrooms, like this one, painted on all sides and edges of the vertical shiplap before installing.

 Start at one corner and work your way across the wall.
-To attach the vertical shiplap to the wall, apply construction adhesive to the back of the shiplap slat and press hard into place.
-Making sure your first piece is level and then nail or staple into place.
+To attach the vertical shiplap to the wall, apply construction adhesive to the back of the shiplap slat and press it hard into place.

 We used staples instead of nails to attach our shiplap because we knew there were some water pipes in the wall and didn’t want to risk hitting one.
-That is one of the reasons why we added in the construction adhesive for an extra measure to secure.
+That is one of the reasons why we added the construction adhesive as an extra measure to secure.

-With vertical shiplap you’re not able to attach every piece of shiplap to a stud (like you are with horizontal shiplap), so it’s always a good idea to add construction adhesive in for vertical shiplap.
+With vertical shiplap, you’re not able to attach every piece of shiplap to a stud (like you are with horizontal shiplap), so it’s always a good idea to add construction adhesive for vertical shiplap.

 In between each piece of vertical shiplap, use a nickel as a spacer.
 I slid the nickel up and down and used it as a spacer guide when attaching each slat to the wall.